GokayPlus/pixiv-bulk-downloader/README.md

 ### Firefox

+You can download from (Firefox Addons)[https://addons.mozilla.org/en-US/firefox/addon/pixiv-bulk-downloader/] with just one click.

+Manual Installation:
 1. Enter `about:debugging#/runtime/this-firefox` in the address bar.
 2. Click **Load Temporary Add-on…**.
 3. Select the `manifest.json` file inside the `pixivinstall` folder.